codeclimate/codeclimate-rubocop/config/contents/style/format_string_token.md

 to encoded URLs or Date/Time formatting strings.

 This cop can be customized ignored methods with `IgnoredMethods`.
+By default, there are no methods to ignored.

 ### Example: EnforcedStyle: annotated (default)